GeoscienceAustralia/ncskos/README.md

 *ncskos* is a collection of tools for manipulating netCDF files with Linked Data functionality.

-## About this code repository
-This code repository is developed and maintained by [Geoscience Australia](http://www.ga.gov.au) (GA) and it is catalogued in GA's main data catalogue, eCat, at: <http://pid.geoscience.gov.au/dataset/103620> (note that this link will only work for parties outside of GA from February, 2017).

 ## License
-It is licensed using Creative Commons 4.0 International (see [LICENSE file](LICENSE)).
+This repository is licensed under Creative Commons 4.0 International.
+See the [LICENSE deed](LICENSE) in this repository for details.

 ## Contacts